|Tim Roufs||extended search|

-By the sufferage of going to school and working the home I decided that I would do better in the government(23) boarding school -- in the boarding school that we had in the past, the one at Tower, Minnesota, on Lake Vermillion.
+By the sufferage of going to school and working the at home I decided that I would do better in the government(23) boarding school -- in the boarding school that we had in the past, the one at Tower, Minnesota, on Lake Vermillion.
 Pretty soon my family had things ready; they had been working and getting ready for me to winter in the Tower school.
 Locally they had a chance for logging, selling a few sticks of logs, bolts; that helped.
 And there was a little price in fur, and that helped.
 There was always something where they could earn a little money, and I think this was great.
 That's the way it kept going.

 So one year I was transferred to Tower, Minnesota.
 I was there for a few grades.
-I think it was in 1909 that I was transferred to Tower, Minnesota.
+I think it was in 1909 that I was transferred to Tower, Minnesota, to start school in1910.
 And that was a nice big government Indian school.(24) We called it "government school" because it was run by the U. S. government.
 It had more children, and a lot of Indians were with me up there, about 400 Indians, and we were friendly.
 We never, we never gave one another hard feeling as we might have, as we were all strangers when we came in.
 They helped me, along with the other children.
 Boy, that was a life!
 I enjoyed that, and they had the best meals and the best cooks they could get for the boarding school.
 The government had done that for the Indians.
 I suppose at this time I should appreciate it -- which I do.
 It is a great thing you know, the experience of life.

 Well when I went in the Tower boarding school, that helped both me and the family.
 That released the family from food and clothing.
 Then we were in training in school.
 When we were in school we were trained farming.
 We were trained how to take care of the animals and crops, and how to keep the home fires burning.
 And then when we got back, we knew something about farming.
 That helped, and things kept getting better.